 By focusing on maximizing “Bitcoin Yield”, Strategy has entered what can be called its Golden Age.
 Yield here refers to the change in the ratio between bitcoin holdings and the company’s diluted shares.

 Strategy’s robust cash flow, generating annual revenue of $464 million against interest obligations of around $34 million, is crucial, ensuring the company can service its debt without overexposure to risk.
-Although this does carry risk, it represents a well-considered strategy rather than reckless risk-taking.
-It also offers flexibility to manage future refinancing, even if interest rates rise.

 I will now outline Strategy’s financing mechanisms, explaining how they drive the Bitcoin Flywheel while managing downside risks.
 Afterwards, I will address how the flywheel could come to a halt, the criticisms of the Bitcoin Treasury Model and identify which companies are best suited for adopting this strategy.